billlyd123/libreoffice-budget-gui/README.md

 # libreoffice-budget-gui
 Using pyoo library to make a gui for my budget on libreoffice.
-Side project for me while I somehow get paid to teach kids python!
+It probably could be done easier with outusing libreoffice, but I think it is a good experience to use the API.